G-Node/nix-mx/README.md

 ### Quick start packages, Release 1.4.1

-The quick start packages (https://github.com/G-Node/nix-mx/releases) are compiled under macOS Sierra using Matlab 2020a and contain a statically built mex file, nix m-files, tests, and a `startup.m` script.
+The quick start packages (https://github.com/G-Node/nix-mx/releases) are compiled under macOS Catalina using Matlab 2020a and contain a statically built mex file, nix m-files, tests, and a `startup.m` script.
 To use nix-mx unzip the file and run the `startup.m` script in MATLAB.
 This simply adds the current folder containing the mex files to the MATLAB path.
 Do not change the file/folder structure.